oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 Once the connectors have been imported and configured completely, you can test the connector.
 In this lab, you will test the connector 'Process Offer'.

 1. On the navigation pane, select “Applications” -> “Connectors”.
-Enter "XX" (XX is the postfix assigned to you) to search for the connectors created by you.
-Select "Process Offer XX" (XX is the postfix assigned to you) and click on "Open".
+Enter "0X" (0X is the postfix assigned to you) to search for the connectors created by you.
+Select "Process Offer 0X" (0X is the postfix assigned to you) and click on "Open".

 ![](../common/images/mobile/401-Test_Connector_Open_ProcessOffer.png)

-2. In 'General' step, make sure that the 'API Name' is set as 'ProcessOfferXX' (XX is the postfix assigned to you), and click 'Next'.
+2. In 'General' step, make sure that the 'API Name' is set as 'ProcessOffer0X' (0X is the postfix assigned to you), and click 'Next'.
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_General.png)

-3. In 'Descriptor' step, make sure that the 'Remote URL' is set to the full service URL of the 'Process Offer' service on ICS, e.g. `https://integration-<ICS_DOMAIN_NAME>.integration.us2.oraclecloud.com/integration/flowapi/rest/CXX_ICS_INTMGT/v01/processoffer`.
+3. In 'Descriptor' step, make sure that the 'Remote URL' is set to the full service URL of the 'Process Offer' service on ICS, e.g. `https://integration-<ICS_DOMAIN_NAME>.integration.us2.oraclecloud.com/integration/flowapi/rest/C0X_ICS_INTMGT/v01/processoffer`.
 Click 'Next'.
 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Descriptor.png)

 4. In 'Rules' step, click 'Next' as no rule is used.

-5. In 'Security' step, make sure that security policy "oracle/http_basic_auth_over_ssl_client_policy" is selected, and the csf-key is set to 'ICSXX' (XX is the postfix assigned to you).
+5. In 'Security' step, make sure that security policy "oracle/http_basic_auth_over_ssl_client_policy" is selected, and the csf-key is set to 'ICS0X' (0X is the postfix assigned to you).
 Click 'Next'.

 ![](../common/images/mobile/401-Test_Connector_ProcessOffer_Security.png)